DeadlyK1tten/arena_log_parser/README.md

 Testing section down below gives a summary of what to do.

+**Note: Testing on Brawl decks either indicated that I hit a low-probability outcome, or there is a bug in the test code (possibly reflecting differences in the Brawl format in the logs that I did not pick up).** No time to figure out what happened.

 **See the file RunningThePackage.md for help.**

 Note that there was a GitHub package that forked from the MTGA Tool to generate a big study.